mamebb2023/AirBnB_clone/README.md

 ```

 ## Usage

 | Command | Usage | Description
 |--|--|--|
 | help | `help` or `help <topic>` | Lists the availale commands or the description of a specific command |
 | quit | `quit` | To quit the prompt |

+## Unittests

+All the tests should be executed at the root of the project by using the following command:

+`python3 -m unittest discover tests`